bkocis/general-shell-scripts/nmcli_commandline/README.md

 `nmcli con up uuid essdosdfpsojfpojpfoajposjfpaojsfpoajsfoj`

-whete essdosdfpsojfpojpfoajposjfpaojsfpoajsfoj will be the uuid
+*where `essdosdfpsojfpojpfoajposjfpaojsfpoajsfoj` will be the uuid

 - remember to turn on the wifi device